 Here are the six steps of applying for admission to an Ontario university.

 Say you're interested in five programs at four universities in Ontario.
 Instead of having to fill out four or five applications, you only need to apply once through the OUAC.

-You'll usually be able to start applying to Ontario universities in October and November.
+You'll usually be able to start applying to Ontario universities in late September.
 Application deadlines can be in February and March.

 Say you're interested in five programs at four universities in Ontario.
 Instead of having to fill out four or five different forms, you can use the one OUAC application to apply to all five programs.

 2. Universities will let you know what's next

 The OUAC will send your application information to the universities you applied to.
 In turn, those universities will email you about what you need to do next.
 You may need to provide documents such as transcripts or English language test scores.
 Some programs may require interviews, portfolios, or assignments.